-The strategies here are continuous except for terminal jumps.
-As motivated above and given the appropriate payoff process \(\tilde L^{\tau^\vartheta}\), the opponent's stopping rate \(dD_{\tilde L}^{\tau^\vartheta}/(F-L)\) makes each player indifferent when it would seem optimal to secure \(L_\cdot\) beforehand.
-That probability to obtain \(F_\cdot>L_\cdot\) exactly compensates any expected loss from forgoing \(L_\cdot\).
-The resulting equilibrium payoffs are
+Except for possible terminal jumps, the strategies in Theorem \ref{thm:mixedeql} are continuous.
+As motivated before and given the appropriate process $\tilde L^{\tau^\vartheta}$, the opponent's stopping rate $dD_{\tilde L}^{\tau^\vartheta}/(F-L)$ makes each player indifferent when it would seem optimal to secure the current value of $L$.
+The expected loss from forgoing it is exactly compensated by the probability of obtaining $F>L$.
+The resulting equilibrium payoffs are given by